CedricNtwari/budget-explorer/README.md

 - Users can input their location, budget range, and number of people.
 - The application provides a list of places that fit the user's criteria.
-- Advanced filters like type of place (e.g., restaurant, park, museum), ratings, and distance.
+- Advanced filters like type of place or post title.

-3. **Favorites and Reviews:**
+3. **Favorites:**

 - Users can save their favorite places.
-- Users can write and read reviews, sharing personal experiences and tips.
-- Comments.

 4. **Map Integration:**